-The structure foresees principal deficiency event (PDE) triggers that change the priority of payments.
-A PDE occurs if, on any payment date following the application of the available distribution amount on such payment date, the aggregate note amount (considering the class E note amount as of closing) exceeds the outstanding asset balance (excluding defaults) by a defined trigger level, shown below.
+The structure foresees PDE triggers that change the priority of payments.
+A PDE occurs if, on any payment date following the application of the available distribution amount on such payment date, the aggregate note amount (considering the class E note amount as of closing) exceeds the outstanding asset balance excluding defaults by a defined trigger level, shown below.

 For example, when a class B PDE occurs, interest payments on class B to E notes become subordinated to class A principal, as shown in the priority of payments above.